It isn't the most romantic story, we admit...

 While it is true that St. John's pristine, tropical atmosphere is so romantic that it is nicknamed "Love City," neither of us had any intentions of proposing in the USVI.
 We had always said if one of us was likely to propose to the other, it'd most likely be at Glenstone, the art museum we visited on several of our early dates.
 However, after recouping in the hotel room in St. Thomas following our departure from St. John, Fan looked over at Mark and without thinking twice asked if we should get married.
 Having no rings with us (and not being big jewelry-wearers anyway), we simply shook hands on it.
 After all, what is gay marriage if not the ultimate gentlemen's agreement?

-It's been about a year since then, and now we're doing the damn thing!
-We've been together for five years, overcame countless weird and unexpected obstacles, and now we get to show our love off to approximately 140 of our dearest friends and family.
+And then on October 29th, 2022, we did the damn thing!
+We overcame countless weird and unexpected obstacles, all to show our love off to approximately 125 of our dearest friends and family.
 We chose Lakeside Hall at Fort Ritchie as our venue because it's dreamy, a little weather-worn, and steeped in some interesting history.
 In other words, it's just like our relationship.
-We hope to see you there celebrating with us!
+We were glad to see you there celebrating with us!